Skip to content

 # Test with a project-specific root

 Important Notes: - JSON-RPC messages must be on a single line.
-Multi-line JSON will cause parse errors. - CLI flags like -R do NOT affect MCP tool calls—you must pass root in the JSON arguments object. - The root parameter is optional and defaults to . (current directory).
+Multi-line JSON will cause parse errors. - CLI flags like -R set server defaults, but per-request JSON parameters still win. - The root parameter is optional and defaults to . (current directory).

 Testing in AI Assistant